Peace of mind—even in chaotic times

 I've never forgotten that experience.
 In many ways I know it has shaped my ongoing quest for peace of mind.
 It reminds me that what I'm seeking is not out there —that peace is something that I am a part of and that I need to draw on.

 One of my favorite passages from Mary Baker Eddy's writings says this about the calm we're searching for: "In metaphysics we learn that the strength of peace and of suffering is sublime, a true, tried mental conviction that is neither tremulous nor relapsing.
-This strength is like the ocean, to the touch of a finger.
-This peace is spiritual; selfish, stony, stormy, but generous, reliable, helpful, and always at hand" (The First Church of Christ, Scientist, and Miscellany, p.
-121).
+This strength is like the ocean, able to carry navies, yet yielding to the touch of a finger.
+This peace is spiritual; never selfish, stony, nor stormy, but generous, reliable, helpful, and always at hand" (The First Church of Christ, Scientist, and Miscellany, p.
+121 ).

 That describes a peace of mind that is not elusive, far off, or unattainable.
 An inner peace that gives one power.
 Too often the approach is that what we are seeking is "out there."
 But a calm state is not "out there" — no one else can give it to us.
 And no one else can take it away.
 Peace is the essence — the heart and soul — of being.
 Its source is God, so its presence is constant.